WWE Night of Champions lineup: The latest card for the Memorial Day weekend event in Saudi Arabia - Pro Wrestling Dot Net

 -Trish Stratus vs. Becky Lynch

-Powell’s POV: Mustafa Ali won a battle royal on Raw to earn the Intercontinental Championship match.
+Powell’s POV: WWE announced the Raw Women’s Championship match since our last update.
 WWE NOC will stream live on Peacock with an advertised start time of noonCT/1ET on the Saturday of Memorial Day weekend.
 I will be covering the show live and a same day audio review will be available for Dot Net Members (including our Patreon patrons).

 Be the first to comment